 Internships in Gender and Public Policy

-The Center maintains a list of faculty across the U of M campus whose research or teaching relate to women or gender.
-It is gleaned from departmental webpages and contains information on scheduled courses.
-We also maintain a list of recent graduate course offerings by these faculty, as a resource for students to identify courses of interest.
-If you are a U of M faculty member and would like to be added to this list please email us.
+The Center maintains a list of faculty across the Twin Cities campus whose research or teaching relate to women or gender.
+We also maintain a list of recent graduate course offerings by these faculty as a resource for students to identify courses of interest.
+If you are a University of Minnesota faculty member and would like to be added to this list, please contact us.

 Case Study Project

 The Center's case study project, led by former Center Director Sally Kenney from 2000-2010, produced case studies in women and public policy.
 The Center's comprehensive research of the existing databases of public policy cases (such as the Harvard University's John F. Kennedy School of Government, the University of Washington's Electronic Hallway, and others) showed that less than 1% of the thousands of existing cases raised women's issues or even had a female protagonist.
 Several of the cases produced have been used in classes at Harvard's Kennedy School of Government, the sociology department at the University of Toronto, and Mills College, to name a few.

 - A Fair Representation: Advocating for Women’s Rights in the International Criminal Court by Barbara Frey